 - Simmer for 40 minutes.

-- Press this mixture through a wire sieve and return to the pan.
+- Press this mixture through a wire sieve (dispose of stuff in the sieve obviously) and return what is pressed through to the pan.

 - Peel and chop the apple into 1cm cubes.